saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

         is the part of factory class.
   So in builder pattern create object step by step and finally return final object with desired values of attributes.

+# 5. Prototype design type
+--> the concept is to copy an existing object rather than creating a new instance from scratch because creating a new
+    object may be costly.
+--> This approach saves costly resources and time, especially when object creation is a heavy process.